|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See GE weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range and Lane's Stochastic.
-Weekly Lane's Stochastic and MACD have bearish divergence.
-Use the following links to access the Lane's Stochastic and MACD help, or use the Technical Stock Screener to see the list of stocks with weekly Lane's Stochastic and MACD bearish divergence.
+Weekly Technical Indicators: [See GE weekly technical indicators chart] Weekly Williams' Percentage Range is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range.
+Weekly Lane's Stochastic has bearish divergence.
+Use the following links to access the Lane's Stochastic help, or use the Technical Stock Screener to see the list of stocks with weekly Lane's Stochastic bearish divergence.
 The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-The weekly MACD line is above its signal line since May 9, 2025.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is below its signal line since November 7, 2025.
 The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 | |